return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_framebuffer_c.rst

 -----------

 Cleanup framebuffer.
-This function is intended to be used from the drivers ->destroy callback.
+This function is intended to be used from the drivers
+\ :c:type:`drm_framebuffer_funcs.destroy <drm_framebuffer_funcs>`\  callback.
 It can also be used to clean up driver private framebuffers embedded into a larger structure.

-Note that this function does not remove the fb from active usuage - if it is still used anywhere, hilarity can ensue since userspace could call getfb on the id and get back -EINVAL.
+Note that this function does not remove the fb from active usage - if it is still used anywhere, hilarity can ensue since userspace could call getfb on the id and get back -EINVAL.
 Obviously no concern at driver unload time.